Troy, Michigan, Gerontology Programs

 This minor is for students who are earning their bachelor's degree and would like to gain an overview of gerontology.
 The program is open to students of all disciplines and majors.
-The 21-semester-hour program involves five core classes that teach students the biology of aging, the psychology of aging and social gerontology.
-After taking the foundation courses, students learn about aging in different cultures, aging in women, life cycle nutrition, leisure activities for the elderly and dealing with grief.
-Students also take part in a 120-hour practicum to gain real-world experience.
+The 20-22 credit-hour program involves five core classes that teach students the biology of aging, the psychology of aging and aging and the life course.
+After taking the foundation courses, students learn about aging in different cultures, aging in women, life cycle nutrition, leisure and aging and older adults and the law.
+Students also take part in a practicum to gain real-world experience.

 Graduate Certificate in Gerontology

 This 18-credit-hour program teaches students about the aging process and how they can support the nation's elderly.
 All students take five core classes that focus on the biology of aging, health policy and psychosocial components of aging.
-From there, students can choose from numerous elective courses that cover elder law, chemical dependency, program development and death.
+From there, students can choose from numerous elective courses that cover elders and their families, chemical dependency, funding proposals for aging programs and the psychology of death.
 There are also classes that specifically focus on dementia for students who want to work with patients and families affected by this disease.
-Students complete a practicum to get hands-on training.
+Students will also be required to complete a practicum to get hands-on training.

 Graduate Certificate in Dementia

-This 13-credit-hour certificate program is considered one of the country's first programs to specifically address dementia.
-The program is designed for students with a bachelor's degree who want to work in adult foster care homes, assisted living facilities, nursing homes and hospitals.
+This 12-13-credit-hour certificate program is designed for students with a bachelor's degree who want to work in adult foster care homes, assisted living facilities, nursing homes and hospitals.
 Students take a total of six classes that cover dementia care, families and dementia, dementia behavior and programs for patients affected by dementia.
-Students also enroll in a 120-hour practicum class to gain professional experience.
+Included in those six classes will be a two-or-three-credit-hour practicum.

 This university focuses on giving students a Christian-centered education based on Catholic traditions and values.
 The school is among the largest Catholic, Franciscan universities in the nation.
 The College of Social Sciences offers gerontology students an in-depth understanding of the aging population and ways to best serve the elderly.
 There are programs for students who want to start a career in gerontology or advance their existing careers in health and social services.
 All of the faculty are trained professionals who have extensive experience serving, defending and advocating for the elderly.
 Along with academics, the college places a strong emphasis on community engagement and service learning.